 Personal mastery goes beyond competence and skills, though it is grounded in competence and skills.
 It goes beyond spiritual unfolding or opening, although it requires spiritual growth.
 It means approaching one's life as a creative work, living life from a creative as opposed to reactive view point.

-The purpose of this website is to support visitors in achieving such an aim.
-The Principles and Philosophies described support the creation (of a choice) of more effective responses to communication and the resolution of conflict, rather than reactions (no choice).
-It provides a basis, or benchmark, for reviewing present practices in these areas and thus an opportunity to learn new ways of responding where needed.
+The Principles provide a basis, or benchmark, for reviewing present practices in these areas and thus an opportunity to learn new ways of responding where needed.

 But a further aspect of Senge's quote that I very much support is the idea that it is Personal mastery and it is about our choice to own our responses and create new ones in response to difficulties.
 It is about recognising our ability to respond, and thus our capacity to take responsibility for those responses.